iOS 13 Makes Editing Text Easier

 For Google Sheets and Google Slides, version history is all that’s available, which can be frustrating because when you’re reviewing edits in version history, you can’t make changes.
 As a workaround, open a second browser window so you can review changes in one window and make edits in another.

 Google Docs (the word processor, in this case) offers another choice: Suggesting mode, which works more like Track Changes in Page or Word.
 Switch into it by clicking the pencil icon in the upper-right corner and choosing Suggesting.
 From then on, all edits are non-destructive and are color-coded by the person who makes them.
-They’re coupled with boxes in the right-hand sidebar that detail the change, provide
+They’re coupled with boxes in the right-hand sidebar that detail the change, provide and X icons for accepting or rejecting the change, and offer a Reply field that enables discussions of each change—a brilliant feature.

 If you want to be guided through all the suggested edits, or accept or reject changes all at once, rather than handling them one at a time in the right-hand sidebar, choose Tools > Review Suggested Changes.